EliasAL2/EliasAL2.github.io/_pages/about.md

 Introduction
 ======
-AI models have come a long way in the past few years and so did perception systems.
-They have become so accurate, that they can execute all visual recognition tasks only rarely making mistakes. the only problem is that those systems used to require a user to give very specific instructions on what to identify in order to be able to achieve it.
+**AI models** have come a long way in the past few years and so did perception systems.
+They have become so accurate, one could think that they can execute all visual recognition tasks only rarely making mistakes.
+The only problem is that those systems used to require a user to give very **specific instructions** on what to identify in order to be able to achieve it.
-A good system needs to be able to reason and understand users' intentions based on implicit instructions as shown below.
+A good system needs to be able to **reason and understand users' intentions** based on implicit instructions as shown below.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d5590401-24b4-400c-949b-25a3c9fb69aa" width="400" title="interaction examples">
 </p>

-This blog post is about Reasoning Segmentation with a special focus on a model that redefined the boundaries of this topic.
+This blog post is about **Reasoning Segmentation** with a special focus on a model that redefined the boundaries of this topic.
-We will first explain important fields such as Image Segmentation, Reasoning Segmentation and Multi-Modal Large Language Models so everyone can understand this post even with little prior knowledge.
-Then there are two related works and after that, we introduce you to this special model and its pipeline followed by an experiment, some pros and cons, and lastly the conclusion.
+We will first explain important fields such as **Image Segmentation**, **Reasoning Segmentation** and **Multi-Modal Large Language Models** so everyone can understand this post even with little prior knowledge.
+Then there are two **related works** and after that, we introduce you to this special **model** and its **pipeline** followed by an **experiment**, some **pros and cons**, and lastly the **conclusion** and a glance at the **future** of this topic.
 We hope this blog post is valuable for fellow students and all other interested parties.

 What is Image Segmantation?
 ======
-Image Segmentation is a computer vision technique that involves partitioning an image into multiple segments or regions to simplify its representation and make it more meaningful and easier to analyze.
+Image Segmentation is a **computer vision technique** that involves partitioning an image into multiple segments or regions to simplify its representation and make it more meaningful and easier to analyze.
 The goal of segmentation is to divide an image into parts with similar attributes such as